pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 That sounds grim but it is not the death of software engineers - just the opposite.
 AI will write code but someone has to plan it, orchestrate it.
 Ideas more than anything will be what matters.

 This AI evolution won't happen automatically.
 Code needs structure.
-AI more than anything needs very rigid structure to succeed.
-For example, I see a lot of posts negating the need for "types" or compiled languages — claiming it doesn't matter.
-It doesn't matter for us when writing human instructions to AI coding assistants.
-But it *does* matter for the AI, depending on the kind of structure it sees.
+AI more than anything needs a rigid framework to succeed.

+For example, many posts negate the need for "types" or compiled languages — arguing they aren’t important for us writing AI prompts.
+However, it *does* matter for the AI, depending on the structure it encounters.

 Right now AI sees and writes our code - the way humans write code - but this needs to change so that AI can evolve software faster.